 Bangor University have a partnership arrangement with the Mindfulness Network for the provision of mindfulness supervision for our trainees.
 The supervisors within this group are senior teachers, have taken mindfulness supervision training and have been carefully selected to join this team.
 The Mindfulness Network website has a list of recommended supervisors and their availability.
 There is a particular section that lists supervisors specialising in supervising those on training programs.

 If you already have an experienced mindfulness teacher as a supervisor and wish to continue working with them, please discuss this with your mentor.
 We will contact the supervisor you would like to work with to ask for information and let them know what is required before agreeing that they can work as your supervisor.

 Supervision is typically arranged on Skype, Zoom or telephone.
 Your supervisor does not need to attend your courses but will at some point watch videos of your teaching.
 Read more in our Supervision FAQs.

 By registering for the TTP you become a part of a community of trainees supporting one another by connecting online and at various training events and retreats.
-Connection with other teachers and practitioners is so useful as you train to teach.
+Connection with other teachers and practitioners is so useful as you train.
 Peer support can be just as valuable as supervision in helping you to develop insight and to reflect on your experiences together.
 The support and mutual understanding peers can provide can help to remind you that you are not on this journey alone and can motivate you to turn towards the challenges.
 Our community of trainees come together to share in the joys and challenges of the TTP via:

 TTP Forum – Hosted online via the Mindfulness Community platform, the TTP forum is a great place for quick questions and to start threads of discussion useful to the whole community.
 BU Trainers and mentors periodically check in to the group and respond to posts and the TTP Lead and Coordinator are regularly available to contribute.
 Trainees will be given log in details on registration and an orientation video.